Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: System Model

 Time is slotted.
-For each link $(i, j) \in \Set{E}$, we define: (i) {\em transmission capacity} $C_{ij}$, i.e., the maximum number of data units (e.g., packets) that can be transmitted in one time slot, and (ii) {\em unit transmission cost} $e_{ij}$, i.e., the cost to transmit one unit of data in one time slot.
+For each link $(i, j) \in \Set{E}$, we define: (i) {\em transmission capacity} $C_{ij}$ as the maximum number of data units (e.g., packets) that can be transmitted in one time slot, and (ii) {\em unit transmission cost} $e_{ij}$ as the cost (e.g., power consumption) incurred in transmitting one unit of data in one time slot.
+We note that a linear cost model is used here for ease of exposition, while extensions to a non-linear cost model characterizing power expenditure in a practical wireless scenario is studied in Section \ref{sec:mec}.

 We emphasize that in the layered graph, cross-layer edges represent data processing, i.e., data streams pushed through these edges are interpreted as being processed by corresponding service functions, and the capacity and cost of these edges represent the {\em processing capacity} and {\em unit processing cost} of the associated computation resources (e.g., cloud/edge servers).